G-Research/spark-dgraph-connector/README.md

 The connector is under continuous development.
 It has the following known limitations:

 - **Read-only**: The connector does not support mutating the graph ([issue #8](https://github.com/G-Research/spark-dgraph-connector/issues/8)).
-- **Limited Lifetime of Transactions**: The connector optionally reads all partitions within the same transaction, but concurrent mutations reduce the lifetime of that transaction.
+- **Limited Lifetime of Transactions**: The connector optionally reads all partitions within the same transaction, but concurrent mutations [reduce the lifetime of that transaction](#transactions).
-- **Language tags & facets**: The connector cannot read any string values with language tags or facets.
+- **Language tags**: The node source in wide mode cannot read string values with [language tags](https://dgraph.io/docs/tutorial-4/#strings-and-languages).
+All other sources and modes can read language strings.

-Beside the **language tags & facets**, which is a limitation of Dgraph, all the other issues mentioned above will be addressed in the near future.
+- **Filtering on language string**: The connector does not support filtering predicates with [Dgraph `@lang` directives](https://dgraph.io/docs/tutorial-4/#strings-and-languages).
+- **Facets**: The connector cannot read [facets](https://dgraph.io/docs/query-language/facets/).

 ## Using Spark Dgraph Connector